-And, like Joe Schmo, Joe Blow, Joe Citizen and Joe Doakes in American English, Joe Bloggs in British English is a name applied to a hypothetical average or ordinary man.
+And, like Joe Blow, Joe Citizen, Joe Doakes and Joe Six-Pack in American English, Joe Soap and Joe Bloggs in British English are generic names for an average man.

 “Come on, let’s go and interview this dog chap.”
 So we toddled off, and shortly found ourselves rapping at the gentleman’s door.

 Bloggs, his name was, Joe Bloggs, and when he saw Percy he grinned, and said, “Tha’s cummed to see t’ pup Ah reckon.”